anywhichway/lmdb-index/README.md

 Extends an LMDB database and any child databases it opens to have the `extensions` provided as well as any child databases it opens.
 This utility is common to other `lmdb` extensions like `lmdb-patch`, `lmdb-copy`, `lmdb-move`.

 Returns a child database that has the extensions `copy`, `getRangeFromIndex`, `index`, `indexSync`, `move`, `patch` and modified behavior of `clearAsync`, clearSync`, `put`, `putSync`,`remove` and `removeSync`.

+## Approximate Match Searches

+`lmdb-index` offers three mechanisms for searching data for approximate or partial matches.

+1. Partial matches against full text indexes
+2. Partial matches using the `$ior` operator that increments a count for each portio of the or that is matched
+3. Partial matches using vector space representations

+The first two approaches can be accomplished using `db.getRangeFromIndex`.
+The third approach can be accomplished using `db.getRangeFromVector`

+### Full Text Indexing

+When a database is opened with `{indexOptions:{fulltext:boolean|array}}`, all string values associated with objects and properties enabled for full text search are tokenized and stop words, e.g. `and`, `or`, `but`, are removed.

+All objects are enabled for full text search by providing `true` as the value for `fulltext`; otherwise, all classes with constructors identified an array are indexed.

+The identification of classes can be done by providing their class/constructor or a string name.

+When fulltext indexing is enabled, the number of index entries increases at a minimum to the number of unique tokens and many more possible objects match each entry.

+See `db.getRangeFromIndex` for more detail

+### Vector Based Search

+Vector based search is a technique for finding the closest matches to a vector in a multi-dimensional space.
+It is often used in machine learning and artificial intelligence, but can also be used for simple approximate matching.

+Traditional JavaScript objects can be turned into vectors by:

+1. Flattening their structure while turning properties and values into numbers
+2. String values can be represented as their 1 based offset into arrays of all possible values / number of possible values
+3. Numeric values can be represented a (value - min of all possible values) / maximum of all possible values
+4. Boolean values can be converted into .5 and 1.
+5. Dates can be converted into their numeric value in milliseconds and treated as numbers

 ## Operators